 Enabling a two-way connection between employees and management is the best way to understand where you need to improve to increase employee retention.
 Who knows what your employees want better than your employees?

 Research shows that employees with high engagement levels are 87% less likely to leave a company than their disengaged peers.
 The key here is to ensure that your team is not only communicating with customers or one another.
 Otherwise, this establishes a ‘you vs them complex’.

 To avoid this, open up communication channels that allow employees to openly or anonymously have their feedback heard and acted upon.

 So when it comes to communication, make sure employees feel safe and heard.
 Your retention rate will thank you for it.

 Want to experience increased employee retention in your customer support team?
-Kaizo is now available on the Zendesk Marketplace!
+Try Kaizo for free today!